One of the longest-running campaigns the world over, Lux, an international venture of Levers

 stars to get publicity outside of big urban cities and towns.
 Levers advertised

-just in magazines but on soap wrappers, boxes, in posters and on billboards.
+just in magazines but on soap wrappers, boxes, posters and on billboards.

-Like autographed postcards, Lux with its signed endorsements could be seen as a
+Like autographed postcards, Lux, with its signed endorsement, could be seen as a

 form of circulating star portraiture but with a much wider reach.